What age you can get a job

 Health and safety at work

 All employers have a responsibility to make sure that their employees’ health and safety are protected at work.
-This means that you should expect thorough training that shows you any hazards that you may encounter during your job and the correct ways to do your job safely.
+This means that you should expect thorough training that shows you any hazards that you may come across during your job and the right ways to do your job safely.